Nepal Tour9 Packages

 Need Help?
 Call Us+977 9851042153

 Tragically, too many porters die every year while trekking from preventable altitude sickness, falls, and hypothermia.
 Still others are crippled by snow blindness and frostbite.
-Trekking porters, who are the real backbone of the trekking industry, are working under the low basic rights and facilities.
-There is still the lack of appropriate clothing, shelter, a good wage and load limit, and provision for treatment.
+Trekking porters, who are the real backbone of the trekking industry, are working under low basic rights and facilities.
+There is still a lack of appropriate clothing, shelter, a good wage, and load limit, and provision for treatment.

-The problems faced by the trekking industry flow on to Nepal’s porters and guides, who have greatly decreased opportunities for work.
+The problems faced by the trekking industry flow on to Nepal’s porters and guides, who have greatly decreased work opportunities.
 Porters and guides are struggling for survival of themselves and their families.
-This only adds to the long-term problems with which porters are faced on a daily basis: lack of recognition of basic human rights, including education, safe working environments, basic health care, living wages and, perhaps simplest but most fundamental of all, a widely observed load limit.
+This only adds to the long-term problems with which porters are faced daily: lack of recognition of basic human rights, including education, safe working environments, basic health care, living wages, and, perhaps simplest but most fundamental of all, a widely observed load limit.

 As we understand and realize, porters are the real backbone of the Nepali trekking industry, and a weak backbone cannot carry a heavy load for very long.
-To improve the working condition and to create the sustainable future of Nepali trekking porters, Nepali trekking companies have the key responsibility and opportunities to create the brighter future of porters’ if we became interested just to give a small amount of care and commit.
+To improve the working conditions and to create a sustainable future for Nepali trekking porters, Nepalese trekking companies have the key responsibility and opportunities to create a brighter future for porters if we become interested just to giving a small amount of care and commitment.

 Considering this fact, dedicating ourselves to improving the guide and porters working conditions and dreaming to set an example to the trekking operators and trekkers, we have established a trekking company called Wilderness Excursion with the vision “A world in which trekkers experience the magnificence of the Nepali Himalaya and its people while porters and their families live with economic, social and environmental justice,” and our efforts are aimed at creating a strong backbone for the trekking industry.